wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_2_oceans_and_sea_ice.rst

    :width: 100%
    :alt: Algal blooms caught in an eddy

-   Algal blooms caught in an eddy (Credit: Aida Alvera-Azcárate and Sentinel-Hub)
+   Algal blooms caught in an eddy (Credit: Aida Alvera-Azcárate and Sentinel-Hub).
+Satellite data can reveal underlying physics, beautiful painting-like patterns, and risks to humans (such as those from some types of algal blooms).

 //